 Yoga teaches us to approach our emotions in a calm and mindful way, to relax both our mind and body, and to find a way to think clearer, no matter how stressful a situation might be.

-That’s why it’s always a good idea to practice yoga while driving.
+That’s why it’s always a good idea to practice mental yoga while driving.

 1. Take a breath